2003-2005 Yamaha AR210 Specs and Review [Video]

 Poor performance on the chop

-As we’ve discussed, this boat was designed with a 18-degree deadrise, which offered a bouncy experience on rough waters.
+As we’ve discussed, this boat was designed with an 18-degree deadrise, which offered a bouncy experience on rough waters.

 Because of this, the AR was primarily recommended for rivers and small lakes rather than the ocean.